joeduffy/joeduffy.github.io/_posts/2016-11-30-15-years-of-concurrency.md

 "just work", although I have written more details [here](/2010/01/03/a-brief-retrospective-on-transactional-memory/) and [here](/2010/05/16/more-thoughts-on-transactional-memory/).
 It was this higher level architecture that we should focus on solving first and foremost and, after the dust settled, see what gaps remained.
 It wasn't even clear that STM would be the correct tool for the job once we got to that point.
-(In hindsight, I do think it's one of many tools in the toolbelt, although with more distributed application architectures on the rise, it's risky.)
+(In hindsight, I do think it's one of the very many reasonable tools in the toolbelt, although with more distributed application architectures on the rise, it's [a dangerous thing to give to people](http://wiki.c2.com/?DistributedTransactionsAreEvil).)

 Our STM efforts weren't a complete failure, however.
 It was during this time that I began experimenting with type systems for safe concurrency.
 Moreover, bits and pieces ended up incorporated into Intel's Haswell processor as the